 Alzheimer's and Dementia Care | January 11, 2023

-Nutrition & Alzheimer’s Disease | Food is fuel for the body, like gasoline is to a car.
-What you put into your body directly affects how your body works, just like what you put into the gas tank of a car affects how the car runs.
-Food and nutrition play a vital role in our overall health; our bodies need healthy foods to grow, fight off disease, and function at a cellular level.
-Diet has long been correlated with causing, preventing, managing maladies of the human body, and Alzheimer’s is no exception.
+What do you need to know about nutrition & Alzheimer’s disease?
+Food is fuel for the body like gasoline is to a car.
+What you put into your body directly affects how your body works.
+Food and nutrition play a vital role in our overall health.
+Healthy foods help our bodies to grow, fight off disease, and function on a cellular level.
+Diet has long been correlated with causing, preventing, and managing maladies of the human body, and Alzheimer’s is no exception.

 Currently, Alzheimer’s disease affects more than 747,000 Canadians – that’s 14.9 per cent of Canadians 65 and older.
 There are a number of risk factors for this disease that the general public is aware of, including head injuries, genetics and a family history.
 However, one risk factor that does not seem to get as much media attention is the possible link between Alzheimer’s disease and vascular disease.